Shooting at Seattle’s The Postman a year after killing of owner

 Photos posted to social media showed a hole in the window and shattered glass, as various candles still stood on the sidewalk and bouquets of red roses hung on the door.

-Seattle Police could not be immediately reached for comment, but media reports said Saturday an investigation was underway.
+Seattle police could not be immediately reached for comment, but media reports said Saturday an investigation was underway.

 D’Vonne Pickett Jr., 31, was shot in October 2022 while he and his wife were closing up their shop.
 King County prosecutors charged 31-year-old Ashton Christopher Lefall, with premeditated first-degree murder on Oct.
 24, 2022.